- At Night

 Portugal's capital city offers an unpretentious culture coupled with a splendid, historic cityscape.
 As one of Europe's oldest cities, it's also one of the most fascinating to explore!
 Here are some top tips to get you started.

-This magnificent Gothic monastery near the shoreline of Belém was once home to the Hieronymite monks – Catholic hermits whose primary role it was to pray for the King's soul!
+The magnificent Jeronimos Monastery near the shoreline of Belém was once home to the Hieronymite monks – Catholic hermits whose primary role it was to pray for the King's soul!

 The loosely translated Upper Neighborhood is Lisbon's most historically opulent quarter.
-A great place to wander, its preserved romantic ambiance boasts some of the city's top attractions!
+Bairro Alto is a great place to wander, its preserved romantic ambiance boasts some of the city's top attractions!

-Built in 1147 and subsequently developed over time, the city's oldest church is a bold mix of architectural styles, yet maintains the imposing authority of its Medieval incarnation.
+Built in 1147 and subsequently developed over time, the Lisbon Cathedral is a bold mix of architectural styles, yet maintains the imposing authority of its Medieval incarnation.

-Once the scene of celebrations, bullfights, executions, and uprisings, Lisbon's historic main square is the meeting point of choice for locals and tourists alike.
+Once the scene of celebrations, bullfights, executions, and uprisings, Lisbon's historic Rossio Square is the meeting point of choice for locals and tourists alike.

 The city's oldest district can be found between the São Jorge Castle and the Tagus River.
-The place to be for Lisbon's best restaurants and Fado bars!
+Alfama is the place to be for Lisbon's best restaurants and Fado bars!

 Whether cycling along its bank or cruising its waters, be sure to explore Lisbon's pulse.
-Its estuary is a haven for fish, crustaceans, and birds, including flamingos!
+Tagus River's estuary is a haven for fish, crustaceans, and birds, including flamingos!

 Called Praça do Comércio in Portuguese, this vast town square is also known as Palace Square (Terreiro do Paço).
 The Royal Palace stood here before being flattened by the 1755 Lisbon Earthquake!

-Not only did his 16th-century harbor fortress defend the municipality of Lisbon from coastal attack, but was also crucial to Portugal's role in the era's Age of Discovery!
+Not only did his 16th-century harbor fortress defend the municipality of Lisbon from coastal attack, but Belém Tower was also crucial to Portugal's role in the era's Age of Discovery!

 Chiado's subsequent recovery after a devastating fire in 1988 has made it perhaps the wealthiest corner of the city.
 It's now Lisbon's most famous shopping district!